YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

  they are still understudied.
 For this project we built a MySQL database containing secondary structure predictions made from 2 prediction tools (DSSP and PROSS) [].
-The database is accessible through a web interface designed with the python framework Django.
+The database is accessible through a web interface designed with the Python framework Django.
  Thanks to our website, a user can search for any PDB stored into the database to compare their associated secondary structure predictions with emphasis on PPII.